o Tank – 20+ Gallon

 thermostat is required

-• Leopard Geckos prefer a habitat with adequate floor space.
-A 20 gallon terrarium is suitable.
+o Low Output UVBLeopard Geckos prefer a habitat with adequate floor space.
+A 20 gallon terrarium is the minimum, while a 30/40 provides the best space.

-• Leopard Geckos require a warm area around 95 degrees and a cooler area around 80 degrees.
+Leopard Geckos require a warm area around 95 degrees and a cooler area around 80 degrees.
 They appreciate a day and night cycle of 12 hours of light and 12 hours of darkness.
+Low output 5.0 UVB should be added covering 25% or less of the tank.

-• These geckos feed solely on live insects 3-5 times per week.
+These geckos feed solely on live insects 3-5 times per week.
 Crickets, dubia roaches, mealworms, and Superworms comprise a well-balanced diet.
-Feeders should be dusted with calcium w/ D3.
+Feeders should be dusted with calcium w/ D3 once a week.

 Adult Leopard Geckos should be fed 3 times a week.
 5-7 live insects per feeding.
 Leopard Geckos sometimes take a long time to settle in and can go long periods without eating.